Resources for how to best work with an interpreter...

 When an interpreter is interpreting for my client on the witness stand in court, where should the interpreter be positioned to be most beneficial to my client?

-For more information on "How to Work with an Interpreter" so that your case can proceed more smoothly, please contact Linguist Consultant, Source to Target at 415-990-1962
+For more information on "How to Work with an Interpreter", please contact us.

 back to top